nephelaiio/ansible-role-k8s/README.md

 * kubernetes = "^24.2.0"
 * openshift = "^0.13.1"
+* jmespath = "^1.0.1"

 ### Ansible

-The below python roles are needed on the host that executes this module:
+The below Ansible roles are needed on the host that executes this module:

 * nephelaiio.plugins

+The below Ansible collections  are needed on the host that executes this module:

+* community.general

 ## Example Playbook